meyerphi/strix/doc/BUILDING.md

  - JDK 11 or higher, e.g. [OpenJDK](https://openjdk.java.net/).
  - [GraalVM](https://www.graalvm.org/) for JDK 11 or higher with `native-image` binary.

+Currently, only builds under Linux or macOS are supported.

 ## Compilation

 If the repository has been cloned with git, first the submodules have to be initialized as follows: